Python Program To Find The Square Root (8 Methods + Code Examples)

 The pow() Function In Python Program To Find The Square Root Of Given Number

-We can use the pow() function from the math library in Python to write a Python program to find the square root of a number.
+We can use the pow() function from the math library to write a Python program to find the square root of a number.
 It is one of the simplest and most efficient methods and can be used with both integers and float numbers.
 However, it always returns a float value, irrespective of the input data type.

 - The function pow takes two parameters, namely the input number and the exponent.